genesiscommunitysuccess/docs/docs/05_operations/06_metrics/01_metrics.md

 </TabItem>
 </Tabs>

-The object MetricService is available via the dependency injection mechanism.
+The object `MetricService` is available via the dependency injection mechanism.
 Simply mark a constructor with the `@Inject` annotation and the parameters will be resolved automatically.

-Once the MetricService object is in scope, you can invoke methods on it to retrieve the appropriate metric objects.
+Once the `MetricService` object is in scope, you can invoke methods on it to retrieve the appropriate metric objects.
 Below are some examples.

-Metrics names are defined at two levels.
+Metric names are defined at two levels.
 When a metric is updated, another metric with the qualifier name is also updated.
 For instance, if we have two metrics of type `counter`:
 * `metric1 (name = "name1", qualifier="events")`
 * `metric2 (name = "name2", qualifier="events")`

-If we update `metric1` two times and `metric2` one time, the result will be:-
+If we update `metric1` twice and `metric2` once, the result will be:
-* `process_name.counter.events  count = 3`
+* `process_name.counter.events.count = 3`
 * `process_name.counter.events.name1 = 2`
-* `process_name.counter.events.name2= 1`
+* `process_name.counter.events.name2 = 1`

 ### Counters